7yl4r/website/source/install/running-an-instance.html.md

 Using the key pair file from step 3, connect through SSH to the running VM, using its floating IP address:

     $ ssh -i my_key_pair.pem fedora@floating_ip_address

+NOTE: the default username for a cirros image is "cirros"